ashbin1008/Movie-Recommendaton-System/README.md

 you can directly extract recommendation.rar file.

-and in netbeans go to new -> import project->select 'recommendation folder->click on Open.
+and in netbeans go to new -> import project->select 'Recommendation' folder->click on Open.